RAMGOPALGUPTA/GiggaCoders_Hackathon/README.md

 ## Security Design

-* Detected secret values are masked in reports.
+- Detected secret values are masked in reports.
-* Common placeholder credentials are filtered to reduce false positives.
+- Common placeholder credentials are filtered to reduce false positives.
-* Binary and unreadable files are handled safely.
+- Binary and unreadable files are handled safely.
-* SHA-256 hashes are used for integrity comparison.
+- SHA-256 hashes are used for integrity comparison.
-* Invalid baseline data is validated before use.
+- Invalid baseline data is validated before use.
-* File additions, modifications, and deletions are detected.
+- File additions, modifications, and deletions are detected.
-* Findings include severity and confidence information.

 ## Limitations

 Sentinel is a lightweight educational and developer-focused security tool.
 Pattern-based secret detection cannot guarantee detection of every possible credential and may still produce false positives or false negatives.

 Integrity monitoring detects changes relative to a saved baseline.
 The baseline itself should be protected separately.

 ## Future Improvements

-* Additional secret patterns
+- Additional secret patterns
-* Configurable ignore rules
+- Configurable ignore rules
-* Custom scanning policies
+- Custom scanning policies
-* SARIF reporting
+- SARIF reporting
-* CI/CD integration
+- CI/CD integration
-* Cryptographic signing of baselines
+- Cryptographic signing of baselines
-* Web dashboard
+- Web dashboard
-* Automated scheduled scans
+- Automated scheduled scans

 ## Demo

-The project demonstration can showcase the following workflow:

 1. Run a security scan.
 2. Show detected findings and masked secret previews.